nmadhu6002/nmadhu6002.github.io/_teaching/Fun_With_Fiziks.md

 location: "San Diego, CA"
 ---

 Fun With Fiziks is a summer program that I founded to introduce physics to younger students through interactive experiments and demonstrations.
 I noticed there are not a lot of programs to get young students excited about physics, so I wanted to create this program to fill this gap.
 I ran this program with the help of my school's physics club in 2022 and 2023.
+In 2024, I was able to expand Fun With Fiziks to an impoverished school in India.

 Teaching Material
 ======